gerstner-hub/xwmfs/README.md

  |                             desktop icons and background are shown
  |                             instead
  |--------> pid: Contains the PID of the running window manager process
+ |--------> events: Produces one line for each event related to the wm
+ |		    directory.
+Each line will consist of the basename of the
+ |		    file that changed

 Should the window manager not support some of the properties like "show_desktop_mode" then a value of -1 is contained in the file if the file